Unboxed-Software/solana-course/content/intro-to-anchor-frontend.md

 Once you have the IDL and a provider, you can create an instance of `Program`.
 The constructor requires three parameters:

 - `idl` - the IDL as type `Idl`
-- `programId` - the on-chain address of the program as a `string` or `PublicKey`
+- `programId` - the onchain address of the program as a `string` or `PublicKey`
 - `Provider` - the provider discussed in the previous section

 The `Program` object creates a custom API you can use to interact with a Solana program.
-This API is the one stop shop for all things related to communicating with on-chain programs.
+This API is the one stop shop for all things related to communicating with onchain programs.
 Among other things, you can send transactions, fetch deserialized accounts, decode instruction data, subscribe to account changes, and listen to events.
 You can also [learn more about the `Program` class](https://coral-xyz.github.io/anchor/ts/classes/Program.html#constructor).

 To create the `Program` object, first import `Program` and `Idl` from `@project-serum/anchor`. `Idl` is a type you can used when working with Typescript.